concord-consortium/codap/docs/touch.md

 1. calling `allowDefault()` on the event in `touchEnd()`.
     - instructs SproutCore _not_ to call `preventDefault()` on the corresponding `touchend` event.

 Both `DG.CaseCardView` and `DG.CaseTableView` use this technique to enable browser-generated events to be dispatched for the benefit of non-SproutCore libraries.
+It is worth noting that calling `allowDefault()` on a synthetic event causes SproutCore to not call either `preventDefault()` (which would prevent standard browser behaviors like generating mouse events from touch events) or `stopPropagation()` (which would prevent bubbling of the event to parent DOM elements).
+If CODAP ever encountered the need to control one or the other of these individually, one would probably need to resort to accessing the `originalEvent` to do so.

 ## SproutCore touch gesture recognition